MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/health-alerts-via-azure-monitor-alerts.md

 ---
 title: Use Azure Monitor alerts for Azure Stack HCI health alerts (preview)
-description: Learn how to use the Azure Monitor alerts to respond to Azure Stack HCI health alerts.(preview).
+description: Learn how to use the Azure Monitor alerts to respond to Azure Stack HCI health alerts.(preview)
 author: alkohli
 ms.author: alkohli
 ms.topic: how-to